coowry/choke/README.md

 ```

 ### restart(atom()) -> ok.
-Restart the counter of all the user in a context, atom().
+Restart the counter of all the identifier in a context, atom().

 Examples:
 ```Erlang